-The Remuneration Committee should select a remuneration structure which is appropriate for the specific business, efficient and cost-effective in delivering the company's longer-term strategy.
+The Remuneration Committee should select a remuneration structure which is appropriate for the specific business, efficient and cost-effective in creating sustainable long-term value.
+Committees should be confident that the selected scheme is appropriate considering the long-term strategy of the company and should not be chosen as a result of short-term performance, or changed regularly.
 The selection of a scheme should be well justified to shareholders.